30 Foods to eat for optimal health

 8. Blueberries for brain health

-Blueberries are rich in antioxidants that protect your brain cells from free radical damage.
+Blueberries are rich in antioxidants that can help protect your brain cells from free radical damage.
 A 2012 study supposes that antioxidants from blueberries can preserve cognition and motor control by the brain.
 Consume a cup of blueberries a day to help improve memory and prevent deterioration of your brain cells.

 9. Pomegranates for healthy skin